For a successful holiday, here is your checklist to check before you hit the road:

 A surcharge is applied for additional vehicles.

-Upon arrival, please come to the reception with your identity documents to discover your location and meet us.
+Upon arrival, please present yourself at the reception with your identity documents in order to discover your location and meet us.

-We will be happy to explain how the campsite works and its surroundings.
+We will be happy to explain how the campsite and its surroundings work.

-We will of course be at your disposal for any question or additional information.
+We will of course be at your disposal for any questions or additional information.

 In case of arrival outside the opening hours of the reception, please notify us so that we can organize your arrival as well as possible